-The Wolper Law Firm is currently investigating claims against John Maccoll, a former Financial Advisor at UBS Financial Services in Birmingham, Michigan.
+The Wolper Law Firm, P.A. is currently investigating claims against John Maccoll, a former Financial Advisor at UBS Financial Services in Birmingham, Michigan.
 John Maccoll has been in the securities industry since the 1970s and previously worked for Morgan Stanley

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on March 29, 2018, John Maccoll was barred by FINRA for failing to respond to a request for information by FINRA, which was investigating his sales practices.
 It was alleged that John Maccoll “misappropriated money from a client,” which was the basis of his termination by UBS in March 2018.
 A copy of the SEC complaint can be accessed by clicking https://www.sec.gov/litigation/complaints/2018/comp24230.pdf.